 This song was clearly and obviously a Country song, it could fit in no other genre, certainly not pop and it wasn't really folk.
 If Country music is my America, this song is Country.
 And so I recorded it just as I heard it in my head that morning, almost like it was on the radio.

 Here is the web video, if you would like to hear it:

 Poster for Charlie's appearance at Al Udeid Airbase, Qatar, Memorial Day 2014 (Click for large image)

 Update June 2014: Charlie Zahm Performs for the Troops

 I was delighted and honored to be invited to perform for the troops stationed at Al Udeid Airbase in Qatar Memorial Day 2014—and that door opened for me based on the song in the YouTube clip above, "Prayer for a Soldier."
 You can read all about the experience in the news story here (thank you Chester County Press!):

-I spend about half my time in beautiful Pensacola, Florida (Lower Alabama) where Country music is all around you.
+I grew up in Central Florida where Country music is all around you.
 It's great to be back in the state where I lived the first half of my life, and enjoy the beauty of the Gulf Coast, the people, and music.
 It's inspiring, so let's see where that takes us.